leonardHerault/scRNA_infer/README.md

     cd bonesis
     pip install --user -e .;

-jupyter notebook can be launched as follow:
+The jupyter [notebook](report/reportBonesis.ipynb) can be launched as follow:

     jupyter nbconvert --ExecutePreprocessor.timeout=1000000 --to HTML --execute report/reportBonesis.ipynb

+With the same environment, you can also test our first exploration of the solution space with this [notebook](output/inference/bonesis/solution_space_exploration.ipynb) as well as our optimization of the solution search (inference graph pruning regarding the edge level of confidences) with this [notebook](output/inference/bonesis/regulatory_graph_optimization.ipynb).

 ## Installation